simonwardle/Obsidian/Obsidian Vault/Linux/Ubuntu/Mac Keyboard.md

 To delete press the backspace button, this will delete to the left.
 To delete to the right press fn backspace

+Right click on the track pad is simply pressing with two fingers.

 Print screen is Shift, cmd, 3
 Note: I had to create a shortcut for this to work.